diegobnh/iiswc_2022/README.md

 ## Experiment Workflow

+It is necessary to inform within the run.sh script the path from where the gapbs applications were installed.

 The first step is to collect memory samples and trace allocations from the application to be monitored.
 For this we will enter the collect_scripts folder and run the following command:

 ```console
 [dmoura@optane collect_scripts]$ sudo ./start_run.sh
 ```

+The start_run.sh script will generate three files for each workload: allocations.csv, track_info.csv and perf.data.

 After completing the previous step, we will post process the generated results using the following command:
 ```console